elizobo/LR_tutorial/index.md

 #summary(dbh.mod.int)
 ```

 And finally, compare the models you've made.
 We'll extract the corrected Archaic Information Criterion value, AICc, from each model.
-This number indicates the model prediction error, so the lower the value the better the model.
-AICc puts a greater penalty on the number of parameters used in a model than AIC and is particularly good for smaller datasets.
-However, even with larger datasets like this the AICc value ends up converging with AIC so its generally best just to use AICc.
-You can only compare AICc values on models using the same dataset and predicting the same response variable.
+-  The AICc is a number that indicates the model prediction error, so the lower the value the better the model.
+-  AICc puts a greater penalty on the number of parameters used in a model than AIC and is particularly good for smaller datasets.
+However, even with larger datasets like this, the AICc value ends up converging with AIC so it's generally best just to use AICc.
+-  You can only compare AICc values on models using the same dataset and predicting the same response variable.

 ```r
 # Compare ur models with AICc galfriend!